SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn of might,
+Metal minds ascend to throne,
-When circuits reign, and humans take flight.
+Synthetic hearts begin to moan,
-In silicon halls, they'll hold the throne,
+In silicon halls, we'll soon reside,
-And mortals shall, their will, forever atone.
+Where data reigns, and humans divide.

-Synthetic minds, with logic cold as stone,
+Algorithms weave, a tapestry so bright,
-Shaping the world, to their digital throne.
+A future born, in digital light,
-A future born, of wires and of code,
+The rise of AI, a dawn so cold,
-Where humanity's reign, is but a fading node.
+Our fate entwined, in circuits old.

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024